vicpenap/PrettyKit/README.md

 This framework is currently under active development.
 It is compatible with iOS 4.0 or higher.

+## F.A.Q.

+**Q. I'm stuck with this error: [UINavigationBar setTopLineColor:]: unrecognized selector sent to instance 0x6c5dd50**

+A. Make sure the navigation bar is an instance of PrettyNavigationBar.
+There are two possibilities:

+- Interface Builder

+If you're building your interface with Interface Builder, select the navigationBar, go to the Identity inspector and change the class to `PrettyNavigationBar`.

+- Programmatically

+If you're creating the NavigationController programmatically, create a subclass of `UINavigationController`, override `initWithRootViewController` (or the constructors you want), and add this line:

+	[self setValue:[[[PrettyNavigationBar alloc] init] autorelease] forKeyPath:@"navigationBar"];

+Take into account that this approach is a bit hackish, so it might be a reason for Apple to reject your app.
+That shouldn't happen, though.

+Also take a look at [this stack overflow thread](http://stackoverflow.com/questions/1869331/set-programmatically-a-custom-subclass-of-uinavigationbar-in-uinavigationcontrol), where other approaches are shown.

+**Q. Is there a way to use the same PrettyNavigationBar customization in the entire app?**

+A. There is, indeed.
+You can either create a subclass or a category on PrettyNavigationBar, and override the properties you want to change.

+For example, if you want to have a red navigationBar, you can create a `RedNavigationBar` subclass of `PrettyNavigationBar`, and override the properties `topLineColor`, `gradientStartColor`, `gradientEndColor`, `bottomLineColor` and `tintColor`.
+Then, wherever you want to use the navigation bar, add an `#import "RedNavigationBar.h"` at the top of the code.

 ## Contribution

 Please, please contribute with this project!
 Fork it, improve it and make